 “If you sign this agreement and your marriage is subsequently terminated by the death of either spouse or by divorce … the separate property being converted to community property may become the sole property of your spouse or your spouse’s heirs.”
 In your case, you actually desire that outcome, so it is not a negative; for others, it may be an undesirable outcome.

 Once the house has been converted into community property, you can also create a right of survivorship between you and your wife.
 If so, ownership will pass to your wife when you die, without the need for probate.
-An experienced Elder Law attorney should be consulted for the best result.
+Our law office can assist with this process.

 Paul Premack is a Certified Elder Law Attorney practicing estate planning and probate law in San Antonio.